-Typically a lesson is 1.0 to 1.5 hours of flight time and .5 hours of pre- and post-flight briefings with your instructor.
-A lesson in the Diamond DA20 may range from $200.00 to $270.00.
+Typically, a lesson is 1.0 to 1.5 hours of flight time and 0.5 to 1 hours of pre/post-flight briefings with your instructor.
+An average lesson may range from $300 to $400.
 Certain lessons, cross country flying for example, will cost more.
-Ask an instructor for more details.
+Ask an LFTC representative for more details.

 Is financing available for flight training?

 Yes!
 We offer financing through Flight Training Finance LLC.
 You may visit their website at www.flighttrainingfinancellc.com for more information.
 Applications for financing are available on their website.
 If you have any questions, you can ask an LFTC representative, and they can direct you.

 What is the difference between Part 61 and Part 141 flight training?

 LFTC offers flight training under both Part 61 and Part 141.
 Part 141 is an FAA approved training course and must use a structured curriculum that teaches skills in a specific order.
 This ensures an effective, efficient use of your training time.
 Part 61, however, provides for a little more flexibility in the order that things are completed.
 The quality of training provided at LFTC does not differ whether it is conducted under part 61 or part 141.

 To enroll in a course at LFTC you will first need to schedule an onboarding meeting.
 This meeting will be with an onboarding specialist.
 You will fill out all the necessary paperwork and answer some questions.
 After this meeting, the Chief Flight Instructor or their designee will assign you a flight instructor and you can start flying!